eliroc98/dialogue_coherence/README.md

 - assigning the label "*logically-coherent*" to those sequences of utterances which appear in a dialogue from DailyDialog;
 - assigning the label "*logically-not coherent*" to sequences of utterances belonging to perturbations of dialogues obtained by the perturbations of genuine ones.

+#### Other datasets to analyse
+- DailyDialog++[^sai2020].
+It allows for better training and robust evaluation of model-based metrics, we introduce the DailyDialog++ dataset, consisting of (i) five relevant responses for each context and (ii) five adversarially crafted irrelevant responses for each context.
+- DailyDialogEVAL[^huang2020], which is a subset of the adopted evaluation benchmark (Huang et al., 2020)[^huang2020], with 300 human rating data in total, and randomly split the data into training (90%) and validation (10%) sets.

 ### Modeling strategy
 DailyDialog is used as input data in 4 BERT pre-trained models to perform the fine-tuning procedure.
 The objective here is to have 4 specilized models to capture the different aspects defined before: logical coherence, debaters' intentions, emotions and discussed topics.